-“Soups are easy to digest as the fibre has been broken down in them a little,” says dietitian Priya Tew.
-And chew your food really well until it almost liquifies, so it’s easer to digest.
+“Soups are easy to digest as the fiber has been broken down in them a little,” says dietitian Priya Tew.
+And chew your food really well until it almost liquefies, so it’s easier to digest.

-Juicing can also gives your tummy some time off.
-“Home-made juices contain soluble fibre, so are easier on the stomach,” says specialist dietitian Nichola Whitehead.
+Juicing can also give your tummy some time off.
+“Home-made juices contain soluble fiber, so are easier on the stomach,” says specialist dietitian Nichola Whitehead.
 “But remember that juices are a way of adding nutrients to your diet and are not designed to replace meals.”

 Just remember that many store-bought soups and juices contain high levels of sugar or salt.
 If you can, whizz up your own at home - check out our pick of the best blenders to help you get started.

 “Gentle exercise will help to relax your joints, by keeping the lubricating synovial fluid between them moving,” says physiotherapist Tim Allardyce.
 “Go for a gentle walk around the office (or your abode, if you’re working from home right now) every 20 minutes and don’t hunch at your desk – poor posture can cause pressure on joints, especially in the spine.”

 To practice correct sitting posture, sit tall on your chair and picture your spine as a spring being pulled from the crown of your head up to the ceiling and from your tailbone down to the floor.

 If you suffer from aching joints or arthritis, use your stronger, larger joints to give the smaller, weaker ones a break – hook a shopping bag on your arm, rather than clutching it with your fingers, for example.

 If your problems are persistent, consult a doctor and consider taking one of the best supplements for joints to help fight pain, swelling, and inflammation.